kkibria/scandroid/README.md

 > executable, you have to build the executable in a Mac.
 I have built and tested it only in an
 > windows 10 machine.

-### MacOs and ubuntu
+### MacOs, linux and other O/S
 Building binary for a platform consult `.github/workflows` folder.
 This folder contains commands for building binaries using github actions.
 We use github actions to build binaries for windows, MacOs and ubuntu each time we do a commit and release.

 ## Pre-built binaries (Executable file) for releases
-You can download
+Github provides windows, MacOs and ubuntu virtual machines for github actions.
+As such, we can pre-build windows, MacOs and ubuntu binaries only with PyInstaller right at github.
+The virtual machines are created right before the run and after the run is finished the virtual machines are disposed and as such this comes with a high probablity of being free of malicous influences should be trust worthy.
+However bugs are always possible.

-the prebuilt binaries for windows, MacOs and ubuntu for a version release from [Releases](../../releases).
+If you can't build the binaries yourself then you can download the pre-built binaries for windows, MacOs and ubuntu for any binary release from our [github release page](../../releases).